joshcutler/PS632-Spring2013/index.md

 2. A library that allows you to scrape blogs of interest and extract keywords to aid in human moderated coding
 3. etc.

-Talk to Josh if you are having trouble coming up with ideas.
+Talk to Josh or Matt if you are having trouble coming up with ideas.